Why IV In-Line Filters are Vital - A Case Report of a 13-Year-Old Girl

 • Drug–drug interactions may not be readily apparent in clinical practice.

-• IV in-line filters retain particles and provide a practical option to reduce potential risks due to particulate matter13.
+• IV in-line filters retain particles and provide a practical option to reduce potential risks due to particulate matter (13).

 How can we help when IV in-line filters block?

-IV in-line filters block (cause pressure alarms), because they are just doing their job, and removing particles.
+IV in-line filters block (cause pressure alarms), because they are just doing their job and removing particles.
 To avoid blockages, we would recommend using the expertise of our clinical specialists who have years of experience in infusion and IV in-line filter management.
-Our clinical specialist will work together with clinicians, nurses, and the pharmacy to optimize the infusion regime to the benefit of the ward and patients.
+Our clinical specialists will work together with clinicians, nurses, and the pharmacy to optimize the infusion regime to the benefit of the ward and patients.

 Dr. Volker Luibl, MBA